Pet Bird Supplies Cages Food Scales Lighting Cleaners Ladders Perches Tents

 • How often should I clean my cage?

 The best rule of thumb for your bird's health and to preserve the good condition of your cage is daily cleaning.
 However, easy maintenance is achieved by following the guideline we provide on the Cage Cleaning page of this website.
+It can be found under About Bird Cages near the top of the Main Menu.

 • What is the best way to remove bird poop and other soil from my cage?

 Birds like being clean and having a clean environment.
 The best way to deal with soil is to remove it daily.
 Click on "About Bird Cages" on our Main Menu and choose "Cleaning Bird Cages" from the drop down list for more cage cleaning information.
 Removing debris and disinfecting cages is quite easy with the products provided specifically for this purpose.
-We offer excellent products which you can learn about by clicking on "Bird and Parrot Supplies" on our Main Menu, and then choose "Cleaners/Disinfectants" from the drop down list.
+We offer excellent products which you can learn about by clicking on "Bird Supplies-General" on our Main Menu, and then choose "Cleaners/Disinfectants" from the drop down list.

 • Should a bird be allowed to forage on the bottom on their cage?

 There are differing opinions.
-While some experienced bird specialists believe that a bird should be allowed to forage on the ground as they might do in nature, vets don't agree.
+While some experienced bird specialists believe that a bird should be allowed to forage on the ground as they might do in nature, vets don't necessarily agree.
 They prefer that birds stay away from their droppings because of the bacteria that can lead to infections and disease.
-In order to prevent a bird from being exposed to droppings and soil our cages come with removable grates.
-For information on cage tray linings click on Choosing a Cage and go to Safe Cage Bedding.
+In order to prevent a bird from being exposed to droppings and soil our cages come with removable grates which elevate the interior cage floor about the very bottom of the cage.
+For cage tray lining products click on "Bird Supplies-General" on the Main Menu and then choose "Cage Liners and Litter" from the drop down menu.

 • Should I cover my bird at night.

 Yes.
 Birds need between 10-12 of rest each night.
 A covered cage provides shelter, security, warmth and a sense of comfort.
 We feel the well-designed high quality Cozzzy Covers are the best and that is why we offer them.
 They are made of breathable material that are easy to put on even the largest cages.
 Learn more about Cozzzy Covers by clicking on Bird Cage Covers on our Main Menu.
 Your bird needs undisturbed rest at night and that means a quiet environment.
-If your household is noisey late at night (TV, radio, etc.) you may want to consider getting your bird a small sleeping cage and put it in a quiet part of your home.
+If your household is noisy late at night (TV, radio, etc.) you may want to consider getting your bird a small sleeping cage and put it in a quiet part of your home.

 Sign Guest Book View Guest Book

-Pet Bird Supplies - Bird Cages For Less - Bird Cages and Parrot Play Gyms are SHIPPED FREE in Continental U.S. - Basic Bird Care Information
+Pet Bird & Parrot Supplies - Bird Cages plus everything else Your Bird Needs to Succeed - Basic Bird Care Information

 Bird Cage Portal